Weight Loss Surgery Revision

 At Weight Loss Institute of Arizona, our highly trained surgeons and staff are dedicated to your health.
 With us, you have a partner on your weight loss journey.
 We are here for you around the clock, offering support for 3 full years following your procedure.
 We share your goal of a healthier, more fulfilling life, and your success is our top priority.

-At Weight Loss Institute of Arizona we perform revision weight loss surgery for Phoenix, Tucson, Scottsdale, Mesa, Tempe and other patients to alter or repair a previous bariatric procedure.
+At Weight Loss Institute of Arizona we perform revision weight loss surgery for Phoenix, Tucson, Scottsdale, Mesa, Tempe, Arrowhead and other patients to alter or repair a previous bariatric procedure.
 This may be necessary when an earlier procedure has resulted in too little or too much weight loss, or has resulted in complications.
 Whenever possible, our highly trained surgeons perform revision surgery laparoscopically in order to minimize incisions, discomfort, and complications.

 The Facts About Revision Surgery